 - crumbled goat or sheep's milk cheese

-- 1/2 cup of avocado or extra virgin olive oil
+- 1/2 cup extra virgin olive oil or avocado oil

 - 2 tablespoons apple cider vinegar